jessicafxng/cse15l-lab-reports/lab-1-report.md

 *What does remotely connecting do?* By remotely connecting, one can securely use VS Code to connect to a remote computer or virtual machine over the Internet and do work there.

-* I opened a terminal in VS Code and entered a command using `SSH` followed by my username.
+* I opened a terminal in VS Code and entered a command using `SSH` followed by my username `jefung@ieng6.ucsd.edu`.
+Together, the command is: `ssh jefung@ieng6.ucsd.edu`.
+This command allows me to connect to the remote server on my account.
 * Since it was my first time connecting to the server, I was prompted several pop-up messages.
 I said yes to all the messages and entered my password
 * This is what the window looked like once I connected to the remote server: